Giga99/MediumRepos/README.md

 ## Swipe-to-Refresh

-Demo application that shows how to implement Swipe-to-Refresh and Placeholders in Jetpack Compose
+The demo application that shows how to implement Swipe-to-Refresh and Placeholders in Jetpack Compose

 [Article link](https://betterprogramming.pub/jetpack-compose-swipe-to-refresh-1d93775970e8)